 DISCLAIMER

-These Tender Documents have been prepared by the Consultancy Team on behalf of the Ministry of Energy and the Tender Committee (together ‘Moldovan Authorities’) and are being made available to prospective Tenderers.
+These Tender Documents have been prepared by the Consultancy Team on behalf of the Ministry of Energy and the Tender Committee (together ‘Moldovan Authorities’) and are being made available to prospective Investors.

 These Tender Documents are not intended to form the basis of any investment decision.